 The main feature at the time was the Critical Power table inspired by the great TrainingPeaks WKO software.
 For quite a while that was really the only feature worth noting but I kept making tweaks and adding things here and there in my free time, eventually adding run support and now swim support.
 The critical power table became the selectable "Peak" tables which lets you find all sorts of peak performance metrics such as heart rate, VAM (climbing speed), cadence, pace, etc. I got some great feedback from users and eventually Sauce started to really take shape.

 Active users have increased over the years.
-For quite a while there were just a few hundred active users, but it has grown to nearly 10,000 in the last couple of years.
+For quite a while there were just a few hundred users, but usage has grown to over 20,0000 and continues to surge.
 Reviews have been pretty great and I've enjoyed working on this project more in recent times.

 So if you think you might like a Sauced up strava experience, give it a try.
 If you'd like to help me work on this project more, please consider becoming a patron, which gives you access to bonus content and better support.